Don’t see your question, contact us.

 How are transgender cases defined on AIDSVu?

 According to CDC, transgender is defined as people whose gender identity or expression is different from their sex assigned at birth.
-In 2020, AIDSVu included data provided by 23 city jurisdictions from the electronic HIV/AIDS Reporting System (eHARS) on individuals who are transgender women (Male-to-Female) and/or transgender men (Female-to-Male).
 The data provided are the estimated number of people living with diagnosed HIV and had a reported difference between birth sex and current gender.

 Don’t see your question, contact us.